ElvenTools/elven-tools-website/src/docs/jump-start.md

 1. `npm install -g elven-tools` -> install the npm library (you would need to have Node configured on the system)
 2. `elven-tools derive-pem` -> provide the seed phrase, the walletKey.pem file will be generated
 3. `elven-tools deploy nft-minter` -> provide all the data.
 There will be a couple of prompts
-4. `elven-tools nft-minter issue-collection-token` -> provide the name and ticker, be careful.
-They should be short.
-The ticker should be capitalized
+4. `elven-tools nft-minter issue-collection-token` -> provide the name and ticker.
+You can also provide a separate name for NFTs.
+You can also opt-out of adding the edition number to the name.
 5. `elven-tools nft-minter set-roles` -> roles for the issued token
 6. `elven-tools nft-minter start-minting` -> starts the minting.
 By default, it is paused at start
 7. `elven-tools nft-minter mint` -> mint tokens, provide the amount, be careful.
 There will be custom limits per address